 The College will again offer a poster printing service this year so you can order your poster online and pick it up at the meeting.
 Click here for poster printing services.

 |Clinical Vignettes/Case Reports||Outcomes Research|

 |Colorectal Cancer Prevention||Endoscopy Video Forum|

-Share your unique case or case series with colleagues by submitting it for presentation at the video symposium for ACG 2014, Live from Philly!
-The 2nd Annual Endoscopy Video Forum.
-Exceptional video submissions will be featured during this special video symposium session at ACG 2014 in Philadelphia.
+Share your unique case or case series with colleagues by submitting it for presentation at the video symposium for ACG 2015, Live from Honolulu!
+The 3rd Annual Endoscopy Video Forum.
+Exceptional video submissions will be featured during this special video symposium session at ACG 2015 in Honolulu.
 All submitted videos will be considered for oral presentation during this special video symposium.
 Those not accepted for video presentation during the symposium will be considered for poster presentation.

 This 75-minute session will focus on endoscopy techniques, challenging or unique cases, and cases in the area of GI endoscopy.
-Submissions can be a case or a case series and should be no longer than 6 minutes in length.
-Authors of accepted videos will present their video live and will have up to 2 minutes to answer questions from the Moderators and the audience.
-During the session, the audience, along with the Moderators, will vote to select the best video of ACG 2014.
+Submissions can be a case or a case series and should be no longer than 5 minutes in length.
+Authors of accepted videos will present their video live and will have up to 2 minutes to answer questions from the Judges and the audience.
+During the session, the audience, along with the Judges, will vote to select the best video of ACG 2015.

 *To be considered for this award, you must indicate your desire to apply in the Awards section during online submission of your abstract.